There are many nationally recognised licensed ministries in the Church of England including:

 Church Army Evangelists are lay minister called to serve the church through words and actions.
 They share the Good News with others and enable people to share their faith more effectively.

 Anglican Religious Life

-To consider any of these callings in more detail, explore the websites and/or contact the Vocations Team who will be happy to arrange for you to discuss your calling with someone.
+To consider any of these callings in more detail, speak to your priest/vicar, explore this website and/or contact the Vocations Team who will be happy to arrange for you to discuss your calling with someone.